Do you need to file Form 945? Here's when it applies and how to file

 3. Gambling winnings.
 Casinos and gaming establishments file Form 945 for withholding on gambling winnings.
 This is less relevant for professional service firms, but if your business conducts promotional contests or sweepstakes with cash prizes above certain thresholds, withholding and reporting requirements may apply.

-4. Other non-wage payments are subject to withholding.
+4. Other non-wage payments subject to withholding.
 Certain government payments, Indian gaming proceeds, and other specialized payment types also fall under Form 945.
 The Form 945 instructions include a complete list, but for most professional service businesses, backup withholding is the primary concern.

+Deposit withholding via EFTPS using the Form 945 tax type throughout the year, then file the annual return with totals that exactly match your deposit records.
 Form 945 reconciles what you withheld during the year against what you deposited with the IRS.
 Getting this right requires attention to both the deposit process and the annual filing.

 1. Deposit withholding using EFTPS throughout the year.
 You cannot wait until January to remit an entire year of non-payroll withholding.
 The IRS requires deposits on a schedule based on your total withholding liability.